nicheinc/postgres-import-wizard/README.md

 Issuing that will load the comma-separated data set into a table named `example1` within the default `public` schema of the database.

-We can import the data:
+We can reimport the data:

 ```sh
 $ python main.py --clean --file examples/data.csv --table "example1"